Do Side by Sides Have Titles?

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-So you’re thinking about buying a side-by-side and have a question that Do Side By Sides Have Titles?
+So you’re considering buying a side-by-side and have a question Do Side By Sides Have Titles?

-Maybe you’re wondering if your state requires registration for a UTV.
-The answer is most likely: Yes.
-Most states treat this just like buying any motor vehicle you are going to drive off-road or not.
+Many states treat this just like buying motor vehicles you are going to drive off-road or not.

-If the seller of the side-by-side you’re thinking about doesn’t have the title, it may be stolen.
-Side by side, have a vehicle identification number (VIN) just like your truck.
+I recommend not buying a UTV if the seller doesn’t have the vehicle title, it may be stolen.
+Side by side, have a vehicle identification number (VIN) like your truck.

-Whether you’re planning a cross-state trip or want to try out your new side-by-side, you should always check the state’s UTV legislation.
+Whether you’re planning a cross-state trip or want to try out your new UTV, you should always check the state’s UTV legislation.
 Avoiding legal issues is essential.
+Any owner of an all-terrain vehicle or utility vehicle may apply for a certificate of title.

 An ATV or UTV is defined differently in every state.
 Registration and titling laws also differ state by state, along with rules on where and when an off-road vehicle may be operated.